-Whilst the majority of doctors proceed directly into higher specialty training following completion of CMT a significant number are opting not to do so.
+Whilst the majority of doctors proceed directly into higher specialty training following completion of IMT a significant number are opting not to do so.
 A minority of these doctors go directly into other non-medical specialty training programmes but the majority simply take a break from training.

-If you’re considering or have already decided not to proceed directly into higher specialty training after CMT there are a number of things you need to do in order to be able to come back into a training programme as and when you decide to do so:
+If you’re considering or have already decided not to proceed directly into higher specialty training after IMT there are a number of things you need to do in order to be able to come back into a training programme as and when you decide to do so:

 Plan what you are going to do